What are isometric exercises? Push your muscles to the limits with these unique strengthening moves.

 We’re talking about a workout that takes very little time, requires no equipment, and delivers results.
 What’s not to love, right?

-Well, according to Bob Seebohar, owner and founder of eNRG performance, there are a few things athletes need to keep in mind before incorporating isometrics into their training plan.
+Well, according to Bob Seebohar, owner and founder of eNRG performance, there are a few things athletes need to keep in mind before incorporating isometric exercises into their training plan.

 “Since [isometric exercise] does not promote joint range of motion, that can be a limitation also since triathletes need decent range of motion in a joint to perform their biomechanical movement patterns,” says Seebohar.